Lordfirespeed/ConfiguredYoutubeBoombox/README.md

 - ❌ `1:62:30` (can't have >=60 minutes when specifying hours)

 ### `endTimestamp`
 Optional `string` of same form as `startTimestamp`.
-The downloaded audio will be cropped to start at this timestamp.
+The downloaded audio will be cropped to end at this timestamp.

 ## FAQ / Common Issues